How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 System File Checker

-The scanning may take some time depending on the system configuration and, file corruption level.
-Let it complete 100% then reboot your PC and check if this helps fix the Blue screen error on Windows 11.
+The scan may take some time depending on your system configuration and the level of file corruption.
+Let it complete 100%, then reboot your PC and check whether this resolves the Bad Pool Header error in Windows 11.

 Check Your Hard Drive for Errors

-Disk error or bad sectors can also trigger such BSOD errors on Windows 11 PC.
-If the above fixes didn’t help, repairing the DISK error using CHKDSK command is probably helpful.
+In some cases, disk problems are directly responsible for the Bad Pool Header error in Windows 11.
+If the above fixes didn’t help, repairing the DISK error using the CHKDSK command is probably helpful.

 • Press the Windows Key + S and type cmd.
-Then, right-click on it and click on Run as administrator.
+Then right-click it and select Run as administrator.

 • Type command chkdsk.exe C: /f /r and press Enter.

-• You’ll be prompted to schedule it at next boot—type Y and restart your PC.
+• You’ll be prompted to schedule it at the next boot—type Y and restart your PC.

 check disk errors